Daily Duties: Keeping Them All in Check

 Here’s another unsung reason to keep a clean growroom: Polyester and other growroom wall treatments can have pretty impressive reflectivity ratings.
 Clean, reflective walls and floors redouble your illumination, bouncing it around, ideally below the canopy where it’s needed.
 Well-maintained walls and floors are one more way clean means green.

 Clean doesn’t just save you money, either.
 Removing dead and dying leaves from plants and discarding them immediately helps reduce the risk of spreading pathogens and pests.
-The same goes for cleaning tools regularly, replacing filters and clearing ducts and fans.
+The same goes for cleaning tools regularly, replacing filters and cleaning ducts and fans.
 One good thing about cleaning is you don’t necessarily have to do it all in one go.
 A few minutes daily can make a big difference at the end of the month or plant growth cycle.

 Prepare for more – As you perform your checks, compile a shopping list of consumable items like nutrients, pH up, pH down, additives, hydrogen peroxide, window cleaner, bleach, lint-free rags, disposable latex gloves and plastic bags.
 Some of these items can seem incidental once your growroom is up and running—until you’re caught without them.